At a Glance

 Application Process

-Marie Curie is committed to its values and safeguarding.
-We are dedicated to creating a safe, supportive and rewarding workplace and are committed to diversity, inclusion and equity.
-We actively encourage applications from candidates of diverse cultures, perspectives and lived experiences.
-We are happy to accommodate reasonable adjustments.
-Please email any adjustment requests to [email protected]
+Marie Curie is committed to its values and to safeguarding all people from harm.
+We celebrate diversity and are a Stonewall champion.
+We actively encourage and welcome applications from candidates of diverse cultures, perspectives and lived experiences.

 #J-18808-Ljbffr